Medically reviewed by Drugs.com. Last updated on Jun 10, 2023.

-Using cobimetinib while you are pregnant can harm your unborn baby.
+Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment and for 2 weeks after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-cobimetinib may cause fertility (ability to have children) problems in men or women.
-Talk to your doctor before using cobimetinib if you plan to have children.
+Some men and women who use this medicine have become infertile (unable to have children).
+Talk to your doctor before using this medicine if you plan to have children.

-cobimetinib may cause cardiomyopathy (heart disease).
-Tell your doctor right away if you have persistent coughing or wheezing, chest pain, fast, irregular, or pounding heartbeat, swelling of the feet or lower legs, shortness of breath, or unusual tiredness or weakness.
+This medicine may cause heart problems.
+Check with your doctor right away if you have chest discomfort or pain, dizziness or faintness, fast, irregular, or pounding heartbeat, swelling of the feet or lower legs, trouble with breathing, or unusual tiredness or weakness.